Sure Dividend

 Dividend Kings In Focus: H.B.
 Fuller

 H.B.
-Fuller (FUL) has increased its dividend for 54 years in a row.
+Fuller (FUL) has increased its dividend for 55 years in a row.
 That puts the company among the elite Dividend Kings, a small group of stocks that have increased their payouts for at least 50 consecutive years.
-You can see the complete list of all 50 Dividend Kings here.

-We have created a full list of all 50 Dividend Kings, along with important financial metrics such as price-to-earnings ratios and dividend yields.
+We have created a full list of all the Dividend Kings, along with important financial metrics such as price-to-earnings ratios and dividend yields.
 You can access the spreadsheet by clicking on the link below:

 H.B.
-Fuller has remained a relatively small company, trading at a market capitalization of just $3.8 billion.
+Fuller has remained a relatively small company, trading at a market capitalization of just $4.2 billion.
 However, a small market cap is not a negative feature when investing; quite the contrary.

 However, there is ample room for many future dividend raises thanks to a low payout ratio and the company’s growth prospects.